rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part04/README.md

 System.out.println(map); // {false=[tigers], true=[lions, bears]}
 ````

-Here we passed a `Predicate` with the logic for which group each animal name belongs
+Here we passed a `Predicate` with the logic for which group each animal name belongs in.

+When the classifier function is a `Predicate` function (that is, a function returning a `boolean` value), the stream elements are partitioned into two lists: those where the function returns `true` and `false`.
+In this case, it is more efficient to use `partitioningBy` instead of `groupingBy`.

-in.
-Now suppose that we’ve figured out how to use a different font, and seven characters
-can now fit on the smaller sign.
+Now suppose that we’ve figured out how to use a different font, and seven characters can now fit on the smaller sign.
 No worries.
 We just change the `Predicate`:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");
 Map<Boolean, List<String>> map = ohMy.collect(
     Collectors.partitioningBy(s -> s.length() <= 7));
 System.out.println(map); // {false=[], true=[lions, tigers, bears]}
+System.out.println(map.get(Boolean.TRUE)); // [lions, tigers, bears]
+System.out.println(map.get(false)); // []
 ````

-Notice that there are still two keys in the map—one for each boolean value.
-It so happens
-that one of the values is an empty list, but it is still there.
-As with `groupingBy()`, we
+Notice that there are still two keys in the map — one for each `boolean` value.
+It so happens that one of the values is an empty list, but it is still there.

+You can think of partitioning as a special case of grouping.
+Partitioning may only use `Boolean` as `Map` key, so you can have a maximum two entries (each entry represented by a list of stream elements) in the resulting map.

-can change the type of `List` to something else:
+As with `groupingBy()`, we can change the type of `List` to something else:

 ````
 Stream<String> ohMy = Stream.of("lions", "tigers", "bears");